TheVinh-Ha-1710/ecommerce-analytics-pipeline/README.md

 ---

 ## ⚙️ Project Design / Techstack
-This project is built with the following stack:
+I design the project workflow with the following stack:
 - **dbt** for data transformation (staging → marts).
 - **Postgres** as the data warehouse.
 - **Power BI** for reporting and visualization.